 Gag Order/Confidentiality Project from Sorry Works! -- need your opinion

-In last week's Sorry Works! e-blast about the toddler dying during a dental procedure, there was a quote from a dental professor claiming that most malpractice settlements have gag orders or confidentiality clauses.
+In a recent Sorry Works! e-blast about the toddler dying during a dental procedure, there was a quote from a dental professor claiming that most malpractice settlements have gag orders or confidentiality clauses.
 Here is the quote: "When there are malpractice suits, settlements often include a gag order that prohibits plaintiffs from talking about it, according to Dr. Joel Weaver, a dentist anesthesiologist and emeritus professor of the Ohio State University Medical Center.
 This touched a nerve with some readers, and, to be frank, I have heard numerous complaints about this topic over the last eleven years from both clinicians and consumers.
 Both sides basically saying the same thing, namely how can medicine improve and learn from events if we don't talk about lawsuits and closed claims?
 Many clinicians tell me they see or hear about adverse events, but then the lawyers sweep in, everybody clams up, and they (the clinicians) never find out what happened with a particular case.
 I have had countless nursing managers and front-line physicians state that cases literally disappear into a black hole.

 How can we expect medicine to improve with such behavior?